koendv/t12-958/README.md

 The microcontroller has an internal temperature sensor.
 As the microcontroller heats up during operation, the internal temperature of the microcontroller may be different from the temperature of the cold junction.

-CPU is the default temperature sensor.
-Please change to NTC or ONEWIRE, depending upon sensor used in the soldering iron handle, and save the settings.

-E.g. for DS18B20, in the menu:

-- Cold End ⇨ Sensor ONEWIRE
-- Back
-- Save and Recall ⇨ Save
-- Back
-- Back

 ### NTC Temperature sensor

 A separate document, [README_NTC](README_NTC.md), handles configuring the NTC temperature sensor.